king-11/intro-go-presentation/slides.md

 ---
+layout: cover
+---

 # What to do next?

-- Learn Go on your browser with [tour.golang.org](https://go.dev/tour/welcome/1)
+- Complete the tour of Go [tour.golang.org](https://go.dev/tour/welcome/1)

 - Find more about Go on [golang.org](https://go.dev/)